 If your toilet is dripping, then you more than likely have a leak somewhere within the toilet.
 Check for water on the floor to see if it’s an exterior leak.
-If your toilet is cracked in any way, don’t use it until you can get someone from True Plumbers to come check it out and repair it.
+If your toilet is cracked in any way, don’t use it until you can get someone from True Plumbers & AC to come check it out and repair it.

 If you don’t see water on the floor, then the toilet is leaking from somewhere inside, most likely the flapper.
 If your flapper is damaged, then water will leak from the tank into the toilet bowl until it’s fixed.

 After you flush a toilet, it should make a running noise for about 30 seconds or so as the water from the tank drains down to refill the bowl.
 If it keeps running, then there’s more than likely some kind of leak between the tank and the bowl.
 This could be attributed to a flapper, a refill valve, or another part.
 A trained plumber can look at this and quickly assess which part needs to be replaced.

 Flushing Results in a Whistle or Squeal Noise

 If you’re hearing a whistle or squeal when you flush, then this could be attributed to a faulty valve or another issue.
 This is a part that we can repair easily and assess while we’re there to see if there are any other contributing factors to this.
 It can also happen with older toilets which use a slightly different system.
 We can help you with upgrading to newer toilets or newer parts to help this noise go away.

 Is your toilet making an odd noise?
 Call us to help.

 If your toilet is noisy and you’re located in or around Plant City, Lakeland, Winter Haven, and other nearby central Florida areas, then we can help.
 Give us a call at (863) 667-6364 so we can come out and assess the situation.
 Our trained professionals are ready!

 Let's hear your thoughts.